Boulanger Brass Desk Lamp

 Designer: To be appraised.

-Other versions: Made in a few varieties.
+Other versions: This S.A.
+Boulanger brass desk lamp exists in a few varieties.
 Completely made of brass and made with a different base; a rectangular one.
-This lamp is model 4340, as labeled.
+This lamp is model 4340, as labelled.
 The lampshade was also used for several floor lamps.

 All the electric parts were made by VLM Components in the 1960s.
 The company was founded in 1945 in Buccinasco, a small village near Milan, Italy.
 The company became famous for the switches they produce since 1968, designed by Achille Castiglioni.